clemcer/loggifly/README.md

   action_cooldown: 300          # Cooldown period (in seconds) before the next container action can be performed.
 Maximum is always at least 60s.
   attach_logfile: False          # Attach a log file to all notifications
   attachment_lines: 20          # Number of Lines to include in log attachments
-  hide_pattern_in_title: False   # Exclude regex pattern from the notification title for a cleaner look
+  hide_regex_in_title: False   # Exclude regex pattern from the notification title for a cleaner look
+  excluded_keywords: <empty if not set> # List of keywords that will always be ignored in log lines.
+See the section below for how to configure these

 ```
 </details>